+Incoming Requests The number of incoming DNS requests for each OPCODE.
+Incoming Queries The number of incoming queries for each RR type.
+Outgoing Queries The number of outgoing queries for each RR type sent from the internal resolver.
+Maintained per view.
+Name Server Statistics Statistics counters about incoming request processing.
+Zone Maintenance Statistics Statistics counters regarding zone mainte- nance operations such as zone transfers.
+Resolver Statistics Statistics counters about name resolution performed in the internal resolver.
+Main- tained per view.
 Cache DB RRsets The number of RRsets per RR type and nonexistent names stored in the cache database.
-If the exclamation mark (!) is printed for a RR type, it means that partic- ular type of RRset is known to be nonexis- tent (this is also known as "NXRRSET").
-If a hash mark (#) is present then the RRset is marked for garbage collection.
+If the exclamation mark (!) is printed for a RR type, it means that partic- ular type of RRset is known to be nonex- istent (this is also known as "NXRRSET").
 Maintained per view.
 Socket I/O Statistics Statistics counters about network related events.